lucono/karma-test-explorer/README.md

 ## Why this Extension

-Karma Test Explorer is based on the [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension and is a major rewrite aimed at facilitating various significant enhancements and new features, and robust support for:
+Karma Test Explorer is a major rewrite of the deprecated [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension, and is aimed at facilitating various significant enhancements and new features, with a focus on robust support for:

 - Large projects with thousands of tests
 - Remote development sceanarios with [Dev Containers](https://code.visualstudio.com/docs/remote/containers)